Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 (In a __init__) You can also use constructs like:
 `self.height = height if height > 0 else 1`

-Also if statements can be nested inside each other.
+If statements can be nested inside each other.

 If an Int or a Float value does not equal 0 or 0.0, it returns True in an if statement:
 See `if_number.mojo`: